MTM6230/dominos/README.md

 That's Domino's... as in pizza!

 ## Objective
-Use the JavaScript skill you have learned to add functionality to the Create Your Own Pizza web application.
+Use the JavaScript skills you have learned to add functionality to the Create Your Own Pizza web application.

 ## Requirements